judasnow/Front-end-Developer-Interview-Questions/README.md

     less-than-optimal software in which advanced effects don’t work.

-* How would you optimize a website's assets/resources?
+* How would you optimize a website's assets/resources? webpack bundle some common libs, use cdn.

 * How many resources will a browser download from a given domain at a time?
+    并发数并不是绝对的2，IE6-7为2，IE8、Firefox、Chrome为6，Opera为16

 * What are the exceptions?
+    exceptions is some exception that occur in runtime.

-* Name 3 ways to decrease page load (perceived or actual load time).
+* Name 3 ways to decrease page load (perceived or actual load time). bundle some files to one, spirtimg, uglifily script, async load ui.

 * If you jumped on a project and they used tabs and you used spaces, what would you do?
+    Be a nice man.

 * Describe how you would create a simple slideshow page.
 * If you could master one technology this year, what would it be?
 * Explain the importance of standards and standards bodies.